feature-engine/feature_engine/docs/encoders/WoERatioCategoricalEncoder.rst

 The target probability ratio is given by: p(1) / p(0)

-The CountFrequencyCategoricalEncoder() works only with categorical variables.
+The WoERatioCategoricalEncoder() works only with categorical variables.
 A list of variables can be indicated, or the encoder will automatically select all categorical variables in the train set.

 .. code:: python